How did you decide to become a venture capitalist?

 What do you enjoy doing when you are not working?

 I most enjoy spending time with my husband and three children, and weekends will often find me navigating to remote soccer fields or basketball courts.
 I love spending time outdoors; playing tennis, hiking, skiing, you name it.
-I am also an avid reader of fiction (latest favorite: The Orphan Master’s Son) and enthusiast of NY Times crossword puzzles.
+I am also an avid reader of fiction and enthusiast of NY Times crossword puzzles.